philipmulcahy/azad/DEVELOP.md

 * Disable or remove the store version of the extension.
 * Click "Load unpacked".
 * Navigate to the build folder.
+* You'll need to repeat this process each time you make a change to the extension.

 ## installing "secret" unit test data
 (secret because the data contains order details of contributors to the project)